status-im/nimbus-eth1/nimbus/db/aristo/README.md

         where
           marker(2) is the double bit array 01

-Currently, the descriptor record only contains data for producing unique vectorID values that can be used as structural keys.
-If this descriptor is missing, the value *(0x40000000,0x01)* is assumed.
-The last vertexID in the descriptor list has the property that that all values greater or equal than this value can be used as vertexID.
+The vertex IDs in this record must all be non-zero.
+The last entry in the list indicates that all ID values greater or equal than this value are free and can be used as vertex IDs.
+If this record is missing, the value *(1u64,0x01)* is assumed, i.e. the list with the single vertex ID *1*.

-The vertexIDs in the descriptor record must all be non-zero and record itself should be allocated in the structural table associated with the zero key.

 ### 4.7 Backend filter record serialisation